 Prior to your procedure, clients are advised of the following:

--Feel free to come in with your brow makeup on so I can see the every day look you prefer.
+- Feel free to come in with their brow makeup on so I can see the every day look you prefer.
 Reference pictures of shapes and colors of brows are always welcomed.
-We will then work together to create the perfect brows for you!
+We will then work together to create your perfect brows!

 After your procedure, clients MUST follow these instructions:

--Make sure to apply a light layer of healing balm morning and night to brows for at least 5-7 days.
+- Make sure to apply a light layer of provided healing balm morning and night to brows for at least 5-7 days.

--Do not put makeup on the brow area for a minimum of 10 days.
-Microbladed area is an open wound; using makeup may cause infections.
+- Do not put makeup on the brow area for a minimum of 10 days.
+Your new brows are an open wound, using makeup may cause infections.

--Brow area will feel slightly itchy as it heals and will start to lightly scab over.
+- Brow area will feel slightly tight and itchy as it heals and will start to lightly scab over.
 Do not peel or pick at the scabs as this can affect the outcome and pigmentation.

--No face scrubs or chemical peels at least 2 weeks after
+- No face scrubs or chemical peels at least 3-4 weeks after